katebeavis/CV/README.md

 ###Software Development

-* 12 weeks immersive coding bootcamp where I was taught best practices by world class developers and had an in-depth introduction to technologies such as:
+* Attended a 12 weeks immersive coding bootcamp where I was taught best practices by world class developers and had an in-depth introduction to technologies such as:
  * Ruby
  * Rails & ActiveRecord
  * Javascript & jQuery